belainnovations/LLMFileManager/llm_file_operations/llm_prompt_YAML.md

    - The last line of end_context is the last line to be affected.

 4. Nested Structures: For nested functions or classes, provide sufficient context.
-   - Include parent class or function names to avoid ambiguity.
+   - Include parent class or function names, if needed, to avoid ambiguity.

 5. Comments and Docstrings: Utilize unique comments or docstrings as part of your context.
    - These can provide clear markers for start and end points.